George Draper (physician): Constitutionalism

 Constitutionalism was a movement in medicine away from the "one size fits all diagnosis" and towards re-introducing the individual into the medical diagnosis.
 Constitutionalist like Draper placed importance on aspects of a patient's constitution – this included heredity, their environment, and their personality.
 A patient's constitution played a larger role in diagnosis than in previous methods.

 Draper received funding from the Rockefeller Foundation for his Constitution Clinic in New York City.
 Draper sought to study chronic diseases and relate them to certain constitutions, believing that through an evaluation of a patient's constitution, doctors would be able to give better diagnoses and decide on better treatments.

 During this period, genetics began to emerge as a field, as medicine began to solve the problem of infectious diseases and moved on to new issues.
 Draper folded heredity right into his view on constitution, appreciating the effect that heredity had on one's constitution.

 The Relationship of Human Constitution to Disease

 Draper wrote many papers on his theories of how constitution related to disease.
 Draper believed that the susceptibility to disease is as important and worth of study as the disease itself.
-He also countered the importance of disease itself – medicine had been focused on classifying disease ever since the rise of hospital medicine in the early 1800s, and Draper calls back instead to a prior time, when humoral theory and the individual were more important in a medical diagnosis.
+He also countered the importance of disease itself – medicine had been focused on classifying disease ever since the rise of hospital medicine in the early 1800s, and Draper called back instead to a prior time, when humoral theory and the individual were more important in a medical diagnosis.
 Draper defined a disease not as its own entity but as a thing carried by an individual, similar to humoral theory.